 When called to testify, domestic violence victims may feel forced to decide between testifying truthfully and their personal safety.
 Accordingly, prosecutors and law enforcement should be diligent in the evidence collection stages of prosecution to reduce the need for the victim to testify.
-When the need to call the victim outweighs victim safety concerns, and the victim recants on the stand, prosecutors should ask simple questions to confirm identity, time, and place; eliminate alternative explanations; and corroborate the first statement even if it requires going through the victim's prior statement line by line.
-186
+When the need to call the victim outweighs victim safety concerns, and the victim recants on the stand, prosecutors should ask simple questions to confirm identity, time, and place; eliminate alternative explanations; and corroborate the first statement even if it requires going through the victim's prior statement line by line.196

 When a victim recants on the witness stand, prosecutors should attempt to refresh the victim's recollection with his or her past statement(s).
 If the witness does not remember, some jurisdictions permit the introduction of recorded recollection.
 Prosecutors may also impeach the witness or introduce prior inconsistent statements.
-Some attorneys prefer not to impeach the victim on the stand, in essence viewing this process as re-victimizing.
-In such situations, the attorney may try to prove the case without calling the victim at all, through evidence-based prosecution.